corda/samples-java/Advanced/syndicated-lending/README.md

 start ApproveLoanBidFlow bidIdentifier: <loanbid-identifier>
 ```

-One the loan bid has been approved by the borrower, the lender can start the process of creating teh syndicate by
+One the loan bid has been approved by the borrower, the lender can start the process of creating the syndicate by
 acting as the lead bank and approach participating bank for funds.

 Goto PartyB's terminal and run the below command.